lohhiiccc/vim-singlechar/README.md

 " Disable default mappings (if you want to create your own) let g:singlechar_no_mappings = 1

-" Show warning if more than one character is entered (default: enabled) let g:singlechar_keylen_warning = 1
+" Show warning if more than one character is entered let g:singlechar_keylen_warning = 1 " Default

-" Customize the warning message (default: 'Only the first character will be taken: {char}') let g:singlechar_warning_message = 'Only the first character will be taken: {char}'
+" Customize the warning message let g:singlechar_warning_message = 'Only the first character will be taken: {char}' " Default

 ```